The Importance of Team Building and Motivation in the Workplace

 Motivation Theories

-- Herzberg's Two-Factor Theory: Herzberg's theory focuses on the distinction between motivational and hygiene factors.
-Motivational factors such as job satisfaction, recognition and development opportunities, while hygiene factors such as pay and working conditions, influence job satisfaction.
+2. Herzberg's Two-Factor Theory: Herzberg's theory focuses on the distinction between motivational and hygiene factors.
+Motivational factors, such as job satisfaction, recognition and development opportunities, while hygiene factors, such as job satisfaction, recognition and development opportunities, are pay and working conditions, affect job satisfaction.
 Managers need to pay attention to both factors in order to motivate employees.

 Successful Team Building Programmes